 4. You have to listen to the right music.

 Everyone knows that to stay sane on an extra-long run, you have to have some good and empowering tunes blaring in your earbuds.
 Because the right song can take you from tired to empowered, and I can’t help but laugh because that is the EXACT thing I do every night.
 My song of choice is Rocky’s theme song.
 I listen to it repeatedly before I go “fight” through my kids’ excuses for why they were born without the gene for needing sleep.

 5. You have to go in with the right mental state.

-When you know it’s your day for a long run, you can’t just wing it or you’ll end up stopping, right?
+When you know it’s your day for a long run, you can’t just wing it, or you’ll end up stopping, right?
 So many runners join running groups or read motivating books to get mentally ready.
 This is the same for me with bedtime.
 If I go in weak, I’m a goner.
 So I’m now part of a “Surviving Bedtime” support group where we send each other encouraging texts about an hour before bedtime begins.
 They say things like, “You were made for this.”
 “Don’t give up.”
 And my favorite, “But first, coffee.”

 6. You feel like crap during it, but like an absolutely rockstar once you’re done.

 My favorite part about bedtime and marathon training is what happens when it’s over!
 Because there’s nothing better than finishing an 18-mile run with success.
-And there’s nothing better than successfully getting your children in bed by 11:02 pm at night.
+And there’s nothing better than successfully getting your children in bed by 11:02 pm.
 I mean, it makes me feel so empowered and she-woman-esque.
 I truly realize I am capable of ANYTHING—which is precisely why you won’t see me running a marathon anytime soon.
 I’ll save that for my friends who actually need the training.